android10/linux.github.io/_docs/guides/install-and-configure-wireguard.md

 ---
-title:  Install and configure Wireguard
+title:  Install and configure Wireguard.
 description: In this guide, we are going to see how to install and setup Wireguard in order to encrypt traffic via a tunnel (VPN).
 tags:
  - guides